 Candidates can expect to begin identifying and slowly refining questions about the content they are teaching, the institutions where they teach, or the social contexts shaping their students' learning.
 These questions form the basis for the Independent Research Project (IRP) whereby candidates identify an area of concentration, confirm a faculty advisor, and initiate, research, and write their thesis.

 Topics for IRP projects can be wide ranging but generally address three main themes:

 3) Social, historical, political contexts of education

-Regardless of this approach, candidates must choose topics and pursue research that draws from concurrent coursework in the Humanities and Ethnic Studies, ongoing meetings with their thesis advisor, and electives.
+Regardless of this approach, candidates must choose topics and pursue research that draws from concurrent coursework in the Humanities and Ethnic Studies, ongoing meetings with their thesis advisor, community education electives.
 This advisory process insures that candidates propose projects with appropriate scope, requisite resources, and sufficient faculty support.